Teariki Heather: United party

 Following his election loss Heather founded the Cook Islands United Party with former MP Nandi Glassie.
 He subsequently contested the 2019 Ivirua by-election but was unsuccessful.
 In the 2022 election he contested the seat of Murienua, promising that it would be his last term in parliament if elected.
 He was elected along with two other United party MP's.

 In early February 2025, Heather voiced opposition to Prime Minister Mark Brown's abortive Cook Islands passport proposal and a partnership agreement with China.
 In response, Heather said he would organise a protest rally expressing support for New Zealand to coincide with the opening of the Cook Islands Parliament on 17 February.
 This rally was attended by 400 people including Heather and Te Pāti Māori co-leader Debbie Ngarewa-Packer.
 On 26 February, Heather moved a motion of no confidence against Prime Minister Brown, citing disagreement with Brown's passport proposal and China partnership agreement.
 The motion was defeated by a margin of 13 to 9 votes.

+Heather won re-election at the 2026 general election.
+Stating that he wanted to focus on rebuilding the party for the 2030 election, Heather nominated his younger brother and fellow United Party MP, Robert Stanley Heather, as leader of the official opposition.